16-01-2025

 This model allows for the calculation of two fundamental parameters for each ingredient:

-• K, representing the material’s selective absorption
+- K, representing the material’s selective absorption

-• S, representing the material’s selective diffusion
+- S, representing the material’s selective diffusion

-Imagine having a blue pigment: by measuring the values of K and S for this pigment at a particular light wavelength—say, 420 nm—we can understand how this color will behave when mixed with other pigments.
+Imagine having a blue pigment: by measuring the values of K and S for this pigment at a particular light wavelength—say, 420 nm—we can understand how this colour will behave when mixed with other pigments.
 This allows us to determine reflectance for that specific point on the spectrum.

 If we know the K and S values at 1% concentration of the blue pigment, we can easily calculate its behavior at higher concentrations, such as 10% or 20%, by simply multiplying K and S by the amount used.